allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 ### _Attendance and Lateness_

 One missed class or lab session counts as one absence.
 Coming to class/lab late, leaving early, or missing a large portion of a class/lab session will result in your being marked as “late” to class.
 Coming to class/lab unprepared may also result in being marked “late”.
 Being marked “late” to class three times during the course of a semester is equal to one absence.
+An entrance ticket must be answered in the first 10 minutes of class, otherwise a "late" is marked.

 Students can have seven absences without any impact to their grade.
 These accommodations are meant to cover illness and emergency, so you should always come to class if you are able to do so.